arvalon/AsynchronousBook/README.md

 # Asynchronous Android Programming

-This is the code repository for [Asynchronous Android Programming](https://www.packtpub.com/application-development/asynchronous-android-programming?utm_source=Github&utm_medium=repository&utm_campaign=9781785883248), published by [Packt Publishing](https://www.packtpub.com/).
+This is the code repository for [Asynchronous Android Programming](https://www.packtpub.com/en-us/product/asynchronous-android-programming-9781785885518).
 It contains all the required files to run the code.

 ## What you need for this book